September 15, 2022

 Here, we added an alpha channel to the image and cut out the island.

-When uploaded to Soar, we see only the island overlaid on the basemap!
+only the island overlaid on the basemap!
 This can be very handy for maps where you only want to overlay specific info, rather than cover the entire window in imagery.

 You could even add things like text, icons, borders, legends, etc - to really make it feel close to a traditional map.
 Remember the rule: as long as it keeps the same image dimensions, any content inside can be added, altered, or enhanced.